 If you were injured in an accident in Nevada, you can potentially get compensated for lost income and lost wages.
 To do so, you must be able to document and prove: the lost wages, that the time off was medically necessary, and that the defendant is at fault for causing the injury.

 Sources of lost wages in Nevada can include:

 - Vacation or sick days you had to use up, and

 - Any other lost perks or benefits you lost for that period (such as a car allowance or free meals).

 In essence, the total value of anything you definitely or likely missed out on due to your injury is added up to get your total “lost wages” in a Nevada personal injury suit.

 In this article, our Nevada personal injury lawyers will answer the top 10 questions about lost wages in Nevada injury cases:

-If you are an employee, your best proof of lost wages is a letter from your employer and past pay stubs.
+If you are an employee, your best proof of lost wages is a letter from your employer.
+This letter from your employer should state: